 You therefore, beloved

-In his final statement to his readers Peter make another endearing statement to them.
+In his final statement to his readers, Peter makes another endearing statement to them.
 This is the fourth time in chapter three that Peter uses the term “beloved.”
 He now draws a conclusion for those he loves.

 since you know this beforehand

 Peter reminds his readers of something they already know.
 To be forewarned is to be forearmed.
 If we know how to handle something before it occurs, we are better prepared to deal with it.

 The words “know this beforehand” is one word in the Greek and means know in advance.
 Peter wants us to anticipate something.
 He wants us to know something about this subject before it happens.

 When we approach a red light, we prepare to stop.
 We soon learn that if we constantly run red lights, our life on this earth will be short.
 This passage is the equivalent of a flashing red light.
-There is danger — “beware.
+There is a danger — “beware.

 The Greeks used “beware” as a military term.
 In this context, it is a warning to be on the alert against the danger of instability in their faith.